 Imagine the fun you could have with your own remotely operated vehicle to explore undersea life from your own launch or yacht.

 That’s not as far-fetched as some may think as some recreational sailors are now using ROVs, including models from the SEAMOR line, to explore such things as undersea wrecks and fish life.
 The lightweight ROVs are highly maneuverable and their high-quality, front and rear video cameras capture the undersea world in a way that divers only knew, but now with far safer operation.

 Easy to operate – even a child familiar with video games will soon get the hang of it – and economical, SEAMOR ROVs are finding more and more uses every day.

 Some sports yacht manufacturers are now offering ROVs as custom options on their vessels.
 As well as the pleasure uses such as exploring favourite fishing holes, the ROVs can also help with hull and prop inspections and even determine anchoring conditions.

 Film & Documentary

-These new developments serve to open new opportunities for film and documentary makers to take advantage of the benefits of using an ROV to film the wonders of the subsea world in crisp, clear colour.
-Primary amongst those benefits are that an ROV can dive to great depths (as deep as 2000ft./370m.) and stay submerged for long periods of time, with the camera rolling, while waiting for that all important “money shot” scenario to unfold.
+These new developments serve to open new opportunities for film and documentary makers to take advantage of the benefits of using an ROV to film the wonders of the subsea world in crisp, clear, high-definition colour.
+Primary amongst those benefits are an ROV that can dive to great depths (as deep as 2000ft./610m.) and stay submerged for long periods of time with the camera rolling, while waiting for that all important “once in a lifetime” scenario to unfold.